This Is What Whales Are Betting On Veru

-A whale with a lot of money to spend has taken a noticeably bullish stance on Veru.
+Someone with a lot of money to spend has taken a bearish stance on Veru VERU.

-Looking at options history for Veru VERU we detected 10 strange trades.

 What's The Price Target?